Penal Code 12022 PC imposes additional prison time for felonies in which the defendant uses a firearm or other deadly weapon.

 - furnishing with a firearm during the commission of a felony – PC 12022.4.

-California Penal Code 12022.2 creates a sentencing enhancement of between one to ten years for anyone who:
+California Penal Code 12022.2 creates a sentencing enhancement of between one to ten years if you:

-- commits a felony while armed with a firearm and in immediate possession of ammunition designed primarily to penetrate metal or armor, or
+- commit a felony while armed with a firearm and in immediate possession of ammunition designed primarily to penetrate metal or armor, or

-- wears a body vest during the commission of a violent felony.7
+- wear a body vest during the commission of a violent felony.7

-California Penal Code 12022.5 creates a sentencing enhancement of between three to ten years for defendants that personally use a firearm during the commission or attempted commission of a felony.8
+California Penal Code 12022.5 creates a sentencing enhancement of between three to ten years if you personally use a firearm during the commission or attempted commission of a felony.8

 Penal Code 12022.4 PC makes it a crime to furnish, or attempt to furnish, a firearm to someone else for use in a felony.9